The Project

 Value and Scalability Studies

 The Solar Commons Project embeds solar technology in social and ecological relationships that support equitable local livelihoods for low-income communities in rural and urban regions.
-The Rocky Mountain Institute (RMI) analyzed the capacity of the Solar Commons Model to iterate through donations in the US over the next ten years.
-RMI saw the sweet spot for a Solar Commons array to be 500kW.
-That size would provide between $100,000 and $70,000 (depending on the region’s solar capacity and net-metering rates) a year for over twenty years to each locally governed community trust fund.
-Over ten years, RMI found that Solar Commons would produce a positive net present value to donors as it proliferated in cities and towns across the US to achieve a minimum of 10 gigawatts.
+Research from Rocky Mountain Institute (RMI) has demonstrated the capacity of the Solar Commons Model to iterate across the US within the span of a decade.
+RMI found that the Solar Commons could produce a positive net present value to donors as it proliferates across the US.
+Read the RMI Solar Commons Financial Analysis here or the RMI Solar Commons Scalability Analysis here.

 Research Team

-The Solar Commons Project is part of the Minnesota Design Center at the College of Design at the University of Minnesota.
-The team is led by Prof. Kathryn Milun, a legal anthropologist, and includes partners in disciplines of law, art, architecture, engineering, economics, and computer science.
+The Solar Commons Project is hosted by the Minnesota Design Center at the University of Minnesota’s College of Design.
+The project is led by legal anthropologist Prof. Kathryn Milun. who collaborates with community and university researchers from several disciplines including law, public art, architecture, engineering, economics, and computer science.
+Learn about the team.

 Partners

-Our partners, from hot and cold climates, work with the Solar Commons Project research team to support creation of Solar Commons legal, economic & governance tools and the Living Labs which co-create and test them.
-Partners include community and tribal organizations in Minnesota and Arizona as well as the University of Arizona School of Art, the international Commons Strategy Group, Minnesota/Ontario-based solar manufacturing company Heliene, Inc., the Lake Superior Living Labs Network and others.
+From hot and cold climates, our partners work with the research team on Solar Commons legal, economic, and governance tools.
+Partners include community and tribal groups in Minnesota and Arizona as well as the University of Arizona School of Art, the Sustainable Economy Law Center in California, and the solar manufacturing company Heliene, Inc. in Minnesota.
+Learn more about our partners.

 Funders